zhiyuan8/FastAPI-websocket-tutorial/README.md

 - [Python FastAPI vs Flask](https://www.turing.com/kb/fastapi-vs-flask-a-detailed-comparison)

+# Database
+- In-memory cache
+    - Memcached
+    - Redis
-# database
+- in-memory database
     - SQLite : SQLite3 strives to provide local data storage for individual applications and devices.
-    - runs in-memory
+It runs in-memory
+- disk-based databases
     - MySQL & PostgreSQL are production databases, and SQLite is a development database.
         - run on their own server and port

 SQL queries
 - `CREATE TABLE` : create a new table